According To Star Trek: Discovery, Starfleet Still Runs Microsoft Windows - Slashdot

 AmiMoJo shares a report from The Verge: The third episode of Star Trek: Discovery aired this week, and at one point in the episode, Sonequa Martin-Green's Michael Burnham is tasked with reconciling two suites of code.
 In the show, Burnham claims the code is confusing because it deals with quantum astrophysics, biochemistry, and gene expression.
 And while the episode later reveals that it's related to the USS Discovery's experimental new mycelial network transportation system, Twitter user Rob Graham noted the code itself is a little more pedestrian in nature.
 More specifically, it seems to be decompiled code for the infamous Stuxnet virus, developed by the United States to attack Iranian computers running Windows.

-Blue Screen of Antimatter containment failure (Score:2)
+Blue Screen of Antimatter containment failure (Score:3)

 What is with the huge banner that Slashdot lately has?
 Worse yet, it's floating and moves with scrolling, making it impossible to read anything on a short window.
 Will Slashdot finally be the site that makes me use adblocking software?